 You need someone like EU Property Solutions because:

-- You need someone trusted by the Banks.
+You need someone trusted by the Banks.
 They appreciate straight-talking and know we perform on cases.
-We only act for the client but know the different parameters that each and every Bank works within.
+We only act for the client but we understand how the Banks work and can communicate effectively with them.